 They put the leadoff man on with a hit in the seventh, but never advanced him.
 In the eighth, A.J.
 Hermanson's double to deep left with two outs was wasted.
 Then, in the ninth, after pinch-hitters Austin Bello and Paul Trenhaile (trenn-hayl) doubled and singled respectively, with two out to square things again at 3-3, Trenhaile (trenn-hayl) was left at second.

-Page 2 of 2 - Even in the home 10th, after a clearly-fatigued Downey yielded the three runs, one more well-timed or well-placed hit could have taken him off the hook or made him a winner for a second time in four days, but it didn't happen.
+Even in the home 10th, after a clearly-fatigued Downey yielded the three runs, one more well-timed or well-placed hit could have taken him off the hook or made him a winner for a second time in four days, but it didn't happen.